ZhaoYi-10-13/HelixRAG/README.md

 uvicorn main:app --reload --port 8000
 uvicorn main:app --host 0.0.0.0 --port 80 # For Aliyun HTTP Service
 ```

+Note: Binding to port 80 on Linux may require elevated privileges.
+If you encounter a permission error, run with `sudo` or prefer port 8000.

 The API will be available at:
 - **API**: http://localhost:8000